 Incorporating these healthy juices into your daily routine is simple.
 Consider blending them into smoothies for added nutrition or mixing them with water for a refreshing drink.

-It is important to ensure food safety because unpasteurized fruit juices, including packaged ones, might carry risks of bacteria, such as Listeria, E.Coli, Campylobacter, and Salmonella.
-Therefore, choose only homemade or pasteurized juices (2).
-According to the Centers for Disease Control and Prevention (CDC), Salmonella causes more than 1 million illnesses linked to food in the US annually.
+- Prioritize food safety: Unpasteurized fruit juices, including packaged ones, might carry risks of bacteria, such as Listeria, E.Coli, Campylobacter, and Salmonella.
+Therefore, choose only homemade or pasteurized juices (7).
+According to the US Centers for Disease Control and Prevention (US CDC), Salmonella causes more than 1 million illnesses linked to food in the US annually (8).

 Amanda Wahlstedt, a New York-based registered dietitian and certified lactation counselor, says, “First, while juicing at home, choose organically grown produce to reduce pesticide exposure and wash your produce thoroughly.
 By practicing good food safety, we can reduce the risk of bacteria contamination, such as Salmonella or E.coli.

-“While pasteurized and canned juices are safer from a food-borne illness perspective, I do not recommend them.
+Amanda Wahlstedt further advises, “While pasteurized and canned juices are safer from a foodborne illness perspective, I do not recommend them.
 The pasteurization process can reduce the vitamin and mineral content of juices.
 Instead, go for the whole fruit.”

 Frequently Asked Questions